-Jaime Harding (Lyricist, Singer, Songwriter and Frontman for the Alternative group Marion) has spent the last 20 years battling illness and heavy drug addictions.
-A fighter and survivor, Jaime has come through to the other side as a Singer, Songwriter and Guitarist with a wealth and abundance of things to say through his music.
+Jaime Harding (Lyricist, Singer, Songwriter and Frontman for the Alternative group Marion) has spent the last 20 years battling and surviving depression, heavy drug addictions and, since 2016, a severe prison sentence.
+A fighter and survivor, Jaime has now come through to the other side with his talent, creativity and freedom as a Singer, Songwriter and Guitarist with a wealth and abundance of things to say through his music.

 Johnny Marr on working with Jaime Harding...